mblayman/mattlayman.com/content/blog/2019-01-08-web-development-environments.md

 into your process
 so why would you want to include it?

-1. You development environment will run the same operating system as your live site.
+1. Your development environment will run the same operating system as your live site.
     Any problems you catch and fix
     on the development site